ABorrel/CPDatSSI/docs/mapping_logic.md

 # Mapping chemicals on CPDAT fields
-## Function description, oecd used and list presence
+## Function description and oecd used
 ### Pesticide
 - pesticide
 - antimicrobial